The 4 players Arsenal signed with Guendouzi and how they fared

 Since Jens Lehmann left the club in 2008, Arsenal’s search for a new No.1 had descended into somewhat of a goalkeeping merry-go-round.
 Various ‘keepers tried to fill the void left by the long-lasting German, but nobody fitted the bill.
 Many felt Leno was the answer to an established problem.

-The Germany international – he became the youngest goalkeeper to feature in a Champions League match at 19 in 2011 – signed from Bayer Leverkusen.
+The Germany international, who became the youngest goalkeeper to feature in a Champions League match at 19 in 2011, was signed from Bayer Leverkusen.
 Leno was very much first-choice at the Gunners until the arrival of Aaron Ramsdale last summer.

 — Emirates FA Cup (@EmiratesFACup) January 9, 2021